yumkkc/tigerlang/README.md

-# Panda Language
+# Tiger Language

-This language is made from following Tiger book with personal changes
+This language is made from following Tiger book with some additional changes